Federal officials declare a public health emergency for monkeypox - NewsBreak

 New York, California and Illinois within the last week have declared a state of emergency due to the virus.
 But in Florida, Republican Gov. Ron DeSantis shut down the idea of declaring a state of emergency for the Sunshine State, even as cases there have climbed to 525, the Florida Phoenix reported.

+On Thursday, the figure rose to 577 monkeypox cases in 21 Florida counties, according to state Department of Health data.

-The World Health Organization has given its highest alert leve l to monkeypox, declaring it a public health emergency of international concern.
+The World Health Organization has given its highest alert leve l to monkeypox, and in July, it declared it a public health emergency of international concern.

 Becerra said the administration has delivered more than 600,000 vaccines by partnering with local, state and tribal governments.